teo11git/frontend-project-lvl1/README.md

 1. "Brain Games" - simple greetings.
 2. "Brain Even" - try to guess, is number even or not.
 3. "Brain Calc" - calculate a simple arithmetic problem.
-4. "Brain gcd" - find greatest common divisor.
+4. "Brain gcd" - find the greatest common divisor.
 5. "Brain Progression" - find the missing link of arithmetic progression.
 6. "Brain Prime" - try to guess, is number simple or not.
 You can run the games, just type: